Roger De Haan: Wealth

-He regularly appears in the Sunday Times' 'rich list'.
 In April 2016, his net worth was estimated at £900 million, according to the Sunday Times Rich List.

 During the 2019 United Kingdom general election, De Haan donated £125,000 to the Conservative Party and £3,000 to Damian Collins, the Conservative MP for Folkestone and Hythe.

 Honours

 In 2003/2004 he was awarded an honorary fellowship of Canterbury Christ Church University.

 De Haan was appointed Commander of the Order of the British Empire (CBE) in 2004 for services to business, education and charity in 2004 and was knighted in the 2014 New Years Honours List for services to education and to charity in Kent and overseas.

+Personal life

+He is the father-in-law of Tinie Tempah.